mario-gellrich-zhaw/spatial_data_analysis/README.md

 ## Python Raster Data

 Raster data is a type of spatial data that represents a matrix of cells or pixels.
 This section discusses how to work with raster data in Python, including how to read, write, and manipulate raster data.

-## Python PostgreSQL & PostGIS

-PostgreSQL is a powerful, open-source relational database system.
-PostGIS is a PostgreSQL extension that adds support for geographic objects, allowing location queries to be run in SQL.
-This section covers how to use Python to interact with PostgreSQL and PostGIS, including how to run spatial queries and how to read and write spatial data.
-The folder 'Docker_stuff' contains a docker-compose.yml and related files that can be used to run a Docker container locally (linux/amd64 only).

 ## Python Tripadvisor